aiops/docs/docs/monitor_deployments/using_the_rest_api.md

 service, database, or authentication service (a single app).
 By writing Application name and creating the app in the background, several services are enabled that are ready to provide insights and analysis for the shipped logs.

-To create an application the user needs to send the following request (don't forget to add the token in the request header).
+To create an application, send the following request (don't forget to add the token in the request header).
+For example, POST /api/v1/users/5441e771-1ea3-41c4-8f31-2e71828693de/applications

 [Request](https://demo.logsight.ai/swagger-ui/index.html#/Applications/createApplicationUsingPOST)

 ```
 POST /api/v1/users/{userId}/applications
 ```
-For example: POST /api/v1/users/5441e771-1ea3-41c4-8f31-2e71828693de/applications

 ```json
 {
   "applicatonName": "myservice"